SoSly/forge/documents/nivenomicon.md

 Dwarven skin ranges from deep brown to a paler hue tinged with red, but the most common shades are light brown or deep tan, like certain tones of earth.
 Their hair, worn long but in simple styles, is usually black, gray, or brown, though paler dwarves often have red hair.
 Male dwarves value their beards highly and groom them carefully.

 ### Long Memory, Long Grudges
 Dwarves can live to be more than 400 years old, so the oldest living dwarves often remember a very different world.
-For example, some of the oldest dwarves living in Emo Qiang can recall the day, more than three centuries prior, when they repelled an invasion from demonic forces seeking to breach their stronghold.
+For example, some of the oldest dwarves living in Diyu Zhang can recall the day, more than three centuries prior, when they repelled an invasion from demonic forces seeking to breach their stronghold.
 This longevity grants them a perspective on the world that shorter-lived races such as humans and halflings lack.

 Dwarves are solid and enduring like the mountains they love, weathering the passage of centuries with stoic endurance and little change.
 They respect the traditions of their clans, tracing their ancestry back to the founding of their most ancient strongholds in the youth of the world, and don’t abandon those traditions lightly.
 Part of those traditions is devotion to the gods of the dwarves, who uphold the dwarven ideals of industrious labor, skill in battle, and devotion to the forge.